Portfolio

 Market: S.F.
 Bay Area

-Type: Mixed-Use, Multifamily Residential, Retail
+Type: Mixed-Use, Multifamily, Retail

 Role: Developer, Development Partner

-Status: Development completed in 2002 and 2006
+Status: Completed in 2002 and 2006; Sold

 “Urban village” developed on a former industrial brownfield site near the eastern approach to the San Francisco-Oakland Bay Bridge.

-Size
+Property Size

 • 365,400 square feet of retail space